Skip to main content

 Updated over a week ago

-Note: This article assumes you are already familiar with Parseur basics and have already set up mailboxes and parsing templates.
-Check out this page if you need to get started.
+Prerequisites: This guide assumes you are familiar with Parseur basics and have already set up mailboxes.
+If you need help getting started, check out our Getting Started page.

 What is a webhook?

-In Parseur, a webhook can be triggered when a new document is received and over various types of events.
-Parseur sends the extracted data as JSON.
+In Parseur, webhooks can be triggered by various events, such as when a new document is received.
+The extracted data is sent as JSON.

 To set up your webhook in Parseur:

-• Template needed: this event is triggered when a document fails to process (status = "New Template Needed").
-It can be useful to set up an endpoint to automatically notify your systems that there is a problem with parsing.
-Parseur can also send an email for such an event.
+• Template Needed: Triggered when a document fails to process (status: “New Template Needed”).
+It is useful to notify your systems and teams of parsing issues.
+Parseur will also send an email for this event.

 Using Basic Authentication